Dive boat: Monitoring and escorting the divers

 If there is no current, and the divers are visiting a small site and can surface on the shot-line or anchor line, keeping track is nominally simple if all goes to plan, as they will surface at a predictable position which is marked.
 This is not always the case, and for some dives they will surface away from the marker even when the plan is followed precisely.
 In other cases divers will not make it back to the shot-line and have to surface independently.
 If the dive boat is anchored and the plan is for the divers to ascend on the anchor line, it may be necessary to have a tender or chase boat available to follow and pick up divers surfacing off the mark.

-Spotting and recovering divers surfacing at their own decompression buoys: One system common with recreational divers is for one of the divers in each group to deploy a delayed surface marker buoy (DSMB), also known as a decompression buoy, at the end of the dive.
+One system common with recreational divers is for one of the divers in each group to deploy a delayed surface marker buoy (DSMB), also known as a decompression buoy, at the end of the dive.
 This serves to notify the boat that divers are surfacing, and where they are.
 It also warns other vessels to keep clear of divers in the water.

-Following a drift diving group: A group of divers drift diving together will often follow a dive leader who tows a surface marker buoy (SMB) throughout the dive.
+A group of divers drift diving together will often follow a dive leader who tows a surface marker buoy (SMB) throughout the dive.
 This allows the boat to follow the group effectively in most conditions.
 If any of the divers need to surface early they can ascend on the SMB line, and surface at the buoy, which is where they will be most easily seen by the boat crew.
-If anyone is separated from the group they can deploy a DSMB to notify the boat thet they will be surfacing away from the float.
+If anyone is separated from the group they can deploy a DSMB to notify the boat that they will be surfacing away from the float.